meajagun/Collaborate-and-Compete-Deep-Reinforcement-Learning/README.md

 This project works with Unity's [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

-This projects trains to agents how to play Tennis.
+This projects trains two (2) agents how to play Tennis.
 In the environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.

 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.